How to live on 80% of your usual income

 Work out how much is going out

 To help you come up with the best budget possible, it’s important to gain an accurate reflection of what’s going out of your account.
-Lockdown started on the 23 March so make a record of your sending starting then to the current day.

-Then you can split your outgoings into essential payments and extras.
+Make a note of your income from the start of lockdown, then you can split your outgoings into essential payments and extras.
 Bills, mortgage payment, rent and food would come under essential payments.
 Whereas extras would be anything else that isn’t essential but you might like.

 Once you have your expenses you can compare that to the income you worked out in the previous step.
 Then subtract your expenses from your total monthly income to find out if your income covers them and if you have any additional money.
 If you are left with a positive amount that’s great, you might want to use it to work towards your financial goals.
 You could start by paying off debt or building up an emergency fund savings account, which can act as a buffer during this uncertain time.